jraynaldi3/jraynaldi3/README.md

 - 👋 Hi, I’m @jraynaldi3
-- 👀 I’m interested in Solidity and Web3 in common
+- 👀 I’m interested in Solidity and Smart Contract Security
-- 🌱 I’m currently learning Solidity and MERN(MongoDB, Expressjs, Reactjs, Nodejs) Stack
+- 🌱 I’m currently learning Solidity and Smart Contract Security
-- 💞️ I’m looking to collaborate on Web3 project
+- 💞️ I’m looking to Bug Bounty and On demand Audit
-- 📫 How to reach me? email here crazy_gentong@hotmail.com
+- 📫 reach me on <a href=LinkedIn or Twitter

 currently Learning on various website about web3. moving forward everyday with the progress.